captbaritone/grats/CONTRIBUTING.md

 ## Testing with other projects

 I haven't been able to get `npm link` to work with this project, perhaps because it hasn't been published yet?
-In the mean time, I've been using `"tsql": "file:../path/to/tool"` in the `package.json` of the project I'm testing with.
+In the mean time, I've been using `"grats": "file:../path/to/tool"` in the `package.json` of the project I'm testing with.

 Note: **Be sure to run `pnpm run build` first to build the tool.**